IRA Eligibility Requirements

 - Types of IRAs: Verify the types of IRAs to which the taxpayer and spouse contributed.
 Only contributions to traditional IRAs are deductible.

 - Age limit: Taxpayers can contribute to a traditional IRA only if they are less than 70½ years of age at the end of the tax year.
 Check the taxpayer's birth date (and spouse's if applicable) indicated on the intake and interview sheet.
-To meet the age requirement for 2011, a taxpayer must have been born on, or after, July 1, 1941.

 - Compensation: Individuals must have taxable compensation (wages, self-employment income, commissions, taxable alimony, taxable scholarships or fellowships).